 The McDougal Graduate Student Center and the Office of Career Strategy offer many workshops and advising services to assist students in their search for employment upon completion of their degrees, including teaching appointments, post-doctoral fellowships, and other kinds of employment and career planning.
 All graduate students are urged to avail themselves of these services, which include dossier services.
 In addition, students should seek advice from the DGS, the EALL Placement Officer, and their adviser about the job search process.
 Both the McDougal Center and your DGS and adviser can offer suggestions and guidance on the preparation of your resumé and cover letter, how to prepare for a “job talk” or interview, etc. All students nearing the end of the dissertation-writing process and preparing to search for jobs are urged to present a “work in progress” talk to interested members of the department and others (this often can serve as a rehearsal of the “job talk”); contact the DGS to arrange this.

-The YISAP (Yale Initiative for the Study of Antiquity and the Pre-modern World) qualification provides intellectual opportunities to graduate students with wide-ranging interests in the ancient and premodern worlds, extending their studies beyond departmental lines and incorporating new methods both from the social sciences and the humanities.
+The qualification offered by the ARCHAIA Program for the Study of Premodern Languages and Societies provides intellectual opportunities to graduate students with wide-ranging interests in the ancient and premodern worlds, extending their studies beyond departmental lines and incorporating new methods both from the social sciences and the humanities.